Paras23914/Spark_Streaming_Assignment/README.md

 * A unified timestamp column was created.
 * Duplicate records were removed.
 * The processed dataset was saved as processed_data.csv.
+### Dataset Note

+The records in the dataset were contained in three separate CSV files, but it was determined through analysis that the data were from the same vehicle.
+It was decided, therefore, to combine all the files into a single, continuous telemetry stream for vehicle use prior to processing.
+The streaming pipeline was still achieved implementation-wise with Vehicle ID grouping to accommodate for more than one vehicle, if additional data is provided.

 ## How to Run